chonkye/AlysonLalataENC4265Website/reflective_blogs.md

 **Grammarly and Microsoft Word’s text correction tools were used for grammar and style checks.**
 ---
 The Manual Assessment Memo was a challenging but insightful assignment.
-I typically don’t read full manuals, as Janice Reddish suggests in “Letting Go of the Words”, I am looking for instructions on the task I am doing rather than a complete manual (pg.106).
 I chose a printer manual because of its common usability frustrations.
 While the manual avoided redundancy, I found that it lacked clarity in some areas, making troubleshooting difficult.

 One of my main challenges was ensuring my critique was constructive rather than nitpicking.
-I initially wrote too much, lacking the readability and briefness of a typical memo.
-Using the AI tool Chat-GPT4, I felt that I was able to successfully use my technical writing to keep the assignment concise, direct, and skimmable.
-The AI gave me a good baseline as to what needed to be cut out to fit the parameters of the assignment, but I still rewrote what the tool gave me in my own style.
-I felt that the revised version made with Chat-GPT4 was brash, but that is the nature of a business professional memo.
+I initially wrote too much, reducing the readability and conciseness expected in a memo.
+To refine my response, I used ChatGPT-4 to identify redundant sections while ensuring my critique remained focused.

 This assignment reminded me that technical writing must be concise, and not everything needs a detailed explanation.
-Long-winded explanations contradicts the principles of technical writing, and I need to keep that in mind when completing future assignments.
+Based on Dr. Johnson’s feedback, I would ensure that links are clickable and eliminate unnecessary descriptors that slow the reader down.
+In future assignments, I will be more intentional about keeping my writing skimmable and concise while maintaining precision.

 **Grammarly and Microsoft Word’s text correction tools were used for grammar and style checks.**